HomeBureaucracyRashmi Shukla becomes first woman police chief of Maharashtra

 Rashmi Shukla has become first woman DGP of Maharashtra.
 From being accused of phone tapping to dialing the top post, Shukla has come long way

-Rashmi Shukla, 1988-batch IPS officer has been appointed as the Director General of Police, Maharashtra.
+Rashmi Shukla, 1988-batch IPS officer has been appointed as the General of , Maharashtra.
 She is the first woman police chief of the state.
 She took charge from Mumbai police commissioner Vivek Phansalkar, who was holding the additional charge after Rajnish Seth retired from the post on December 31, 2023.

 A bold and upright officer, Shukla has always been in limelight.
 She is very effective with in controlling crime and criminals.